timotheeg/nestrischamps/readme.md

 The app is accessed locally just like the online live version of nestrischamps.

-The only thing the local versiopn des not support is Twitch logging.
+The only thing the local versiopn des not support is Twitch login.

 So, load the producer URL: [http://localhost:5000/room/producer](http://localhost:5000/room/producer), and click on the button `Login as Player 1` to set your session.